How Does Divorce Affect Student Loan Debt?January 30, 2019

 Updated May 31, 2022

 Lots of millennials are waiting longer to get married so that they’re more secure before tying the knot.
 The divorce rate dropped 18% in the last several years.
 Even so, divorce still happens.
 It doesn’t have to be the end of the world.
 Maybe your uncoupling is a fresh start, and separating your finances is the first step to setting up your new life.

 As a millennial, many of us have student loan debt that is just part of our everyday reality.
 That’s true whether we’re married, single, or divorced.
 This is why so many people often will end up seeking out help and advice about student loans during the divorce process.
 Answers aren’t always clear, but we can help.
-There are a few things you should know to prevent any financial surprises.
+There are a few things you should know about marriage and student loans to prevent any financial surprises.

 Can’t Divorce a Servicer